 According to the U.S. Bureau of Labor and Statistics, “More than 11 million people work in natural resources, construction, and maintenance occupations.”
 While these jobs tend to be more hazardous than others, work-related injuries happen daily in workplaces throughout the United States.
 In some cases, people who are injured while on the job don’t report their accident due to fear of being fired for filing an injury claim.

 Most positions are considered at-will, meaning an employer can terminate an employee for any reason and without warning, as long as it’s not illegal, such as firing an employee due to their race or beliefs.
 Another exception to the at-will employment policy is that an employee cannot be fired for filing a workers’ compensation claim.
-If you or someone you know has suffered an injury while on the job or were fired for filing a workers’ compensation claim, a Winston-Salem workplace accident lawyer can fight for the compensation you deserve.
+If you or someone you know has suffered an injury while on the job or were fired due to filing for workers’ compensation Winston-Salem, a workplace accident lawyer can fight for the compensation you deserve.

 In some cases, people can file a retaliatory discharge claim.
 Retaliatory discharge is considered a wrongful form of termination.
 If an employee has been terminated after filing a workers’ compensation claim, they could claim retaliatory discharge if: